baggiponte/pydata-global-2023-functime/slides.md

 ---

-# 🔮 The Problem with Forecasting
+# 🔮 The problem with forecasting
 A new paradigm to evaluate the forecasting process

 <v-clicks>